Prue Leith: Career

 In July 2017, she was installed as the Chancellor of Queen Margaret University, Edinburgh.

 In December 2021, she was the castaway on BBC Radio 4's Desert Island Discs.

 In February 2024, Leith's ten-part cookery series Prue Leith's Cotswold Kitchen began airing on ITV1.
-In September 2024, a second series was commissioned.
+Following a second series in 2025, a third series began airing in early 2026.

 In 2025, Leith participated in the sixth series of The Masked Singer as "Pegasus".
 She was eliminated in the second episode.

 Personal life

 Leith holds dual South African and British citizenship.

 Family

 Leith was married to property developer and author Rayne Kruger from 1974 until his death aged 80 in December 2002.
 The couple had two children, a son and a daughter.
 Their daughter, Li-Da Kruger (a Cambodian adoptee), is a filmmaker.
 Their son, Danny Kruger, was a speechwriter and adviser to David Cameron, and is the MP for the constituency of East Wiltshire for Reform UK, having defected from the Conservative Party on 15 September 2025.

 In October 2016, Leith married John Playfair, a retired clothes designer; the couple originally lived apart in separate homes, but have subsequently built a house together in Moreton-in-Marsh, Gloucestershire, where they both live.

 Leith's brother, ex-restaurateur James Leith, is married to the biographer Penny Junor.